Taylor Law Turns 50

 The Taylor Law, passed by the New York State Legislature as the Public Employees' Fair Employment Act and signed by Gov. Nelson Rockefeller, went into effect Sept 1, 1967.
 It covered 900,000 employees and has impacted millions of workers during the past 50 years.

 “The Taylor Law has been central to the development of labor relations in the public sector in New York for the past 50 years,” Associate Professor Ariel Avgar said.

 “At the heart of the Taylor Law’s public policy objective is to balance the interests of public sector employees while also safeguarding the needs and interests of the public.
 As part of this balancing act, the Taylor Law established dispute resolution procedures to assist labor and management in case of impasse.”

-The theme of the Taylor Law at 50 conference is “Bright Spots and Pressure Points.”
+The theme of the Taylor Law at 50 conference, co-sponsored by ILR, the Public Employment Relations Board and the New York State Bar Association, is “Bright Spots and Pressure Points.”

 “In keeping with this theme, the conference will provide participants with a comprehensive overview of the law and its varied effects on public sector labor relations and the many affected stakeholders,” Avgar said.